 Weber also gathered experience as an assistant tennis coach at Rock Bridge High School in Columbia, Mo., where she assisted legendary coach Ben Loeb's boys and girls tennis teams since 2011.
 She helped develop drills for practices and instructed players on strategies for matches.
 She also worked as a Nike Tennis Camp instructor during the summer of 2011 at Pepperdine University in Malibu, Calif.

 Weber was a decorated tennis player at the University of Missouri-Columbia from 2007-2011, where she was nominated for the school's Female Athlete of the Year award as a senior and earned Academic All-Big 12 first team laurels three times from 2009-2011.
 She earned placement on the school's Commissioner's Honor Roll every semester during her playing career.

 As a player for the Tigers, Weber compiled a career singles record of 58-57 and a doubles ledger of 54-43.
 She achieved a career-high doubles ranking of 43 from the International Tennis Coaches Association.
-Her fall 2009 campaign at Missouri was marked by receiving a No. 16 seed in the Intercollegiate Tennis Association Central Regionals in Norman, Okla. and advancing to the round of 16 before falling to the No. 2 seed.
+Her fall 2009 campaign at Missouri was marked by receiving a No. 16 seed in the Intercollegiate Tennis Association Central Regionals in Norman, Oklahoma, and advancing to the round of 16 before falling to the No. 2 seed.

 The native of Belleville, Illinois, earned her bachelor's degree in secondary education from Missouri in 2011.
 Her degree included an emphasis and certification in English and language arts.
 Weber completed a master's degree in sport management at Missouri State in 2015.